metacpan/metacpan-docker/metacpan-web/README.md

-# Runnig metacpan-web in docker.
+# Running metacpan-web in docker.

 This is an experiment to run [Web interface for MetaCPAN][web] in [Docker][d].